usagitoneko97/usagitoneko97.github.io/_posts/2020-5-2-the-dream.markdown

 "No. This is just a really bad dre-."

 She interrupted me suddenly, her eyes started to turn red.
-"Stop.
-Just stop.
-Please."
-She broke down in tears, clasping my hands tightly.
+"Stop. you are not in your dream.
+This is... you" She broke down in tears, clasping my hands tightly.
 I don't believe any of this.
 It cannot be true.
+I long for the moments when the curtains were shut, swallowing me into the darkness and emerged to see the girl again.

 "Don't worry my darling."
 She held up a cup of water, her hands were trembling.
 "You'll be much, much better after having this.
 I promise."
 Her words almost turned into whispering.
 A dazzle of moonlight hit her face, highlighting her utter desolation.